HiveMQ Pulse Nodes

 Data Type |

-The data type expected for the payloads described by the Asset.
+The data type expected for the payloads the Asset described.
 The data type can be simple (such as an Integer) or complex (such as a JSON payload with a complex structure). |

 Data Serialization Format |

-Defines how the corresponding data type for the payload is serialised.
+Defines how the corresponding Data Type of the payload is serialised.
 For example, a |

 History |

-A record of previous data that is stored for the node type.
-Historic information can be used in computations, to assist when comparing payloads in governance, or to show prior data points associated with this node in Data Output.
-Three parameters that determine whether and how many messages are being retained: * Time Frame: For example, 1 week. * Quantity: For example 5 messages. * Data Volume: For example, 1 MB of messages.
-When new data/a new payload is received, any stored previous data that exceeds any of the limits is removed.
+Provides a record of previous data stored for the node type.
+Historic information can be used in computations, to assist when comparing payloads in governance, or to show prior data points associated with this node in Data Output. * Time Frame: For example, 1 week. * Quantity: For example 5 messages. * Data Volume: For example, 1 MB of messages.
+When new data or a new payload is received, any previously stored data that exceeds any of the limits is removed.
 For example, more than 1 week, more than 5 messages, or more than 1 MB of messages. |

-Namespace Node Data Sources Tab
+Data Sources Tab

-Option | Description |
+| Option | Description |

 MQTT |